jackdawe/MBP/README.md

 2. **Starship**, a more complex environment with an infinite state and action space.
 Many state of the art RL algorithms such as Q-Learning or TD-Lambda cannot be applied without using tricks such as discretizing the state space.
 The agent controls the thrusters of a small ship and has to fight the gravitational pull of the planets to reach the closest waypoint.
 Once the agent reaches the waypoint he has to fire the correct signal to indicate that he has reached this precise waypoint to collect a reward.

-For this work, I reproduced the environment as described in the paper.
+For this work, I reproduced the environments as described in the paper.

-You can find all the details [here](https://arxiv.org/abs/1705.07177).
+You can find it [here](https://arxiv.org/abs/1705.07177).

 # General Information

 My code provides a certain amount of commands to easily use the main functionalities of this project.
 Every commands are documented down below.

-1. joliRL/project/ is the root directory.
+1. joliRL/project/ is the root directory for any path you have to provide as parameter.
 2. To use one of my commands, first go to the root directory.
 Then follow the general architecture:
-./project -cmd=COMMAND_NAME -myflag1= -myflag2= (...) -myflag100=
+./project -cmd=COMMAND_NAME -myflag1=val1 -myflag2=val2 (...) -myflag100=val100
 3. Flags to indicate the path to a directory should end with a "/".

 # Installing Dependancies